sharetribe/flex-docs/src/docs/ftw-data-flow/ftw-redux/index.md

 ## Duck files

-Inside `src/containers/<ComponentName>` directory, we have also a special `<ComponentName>.duck.js` file.
+Inside any `src/containers/<ComponentName>` directory, you will also find a `<ComponentName>.duck.js` file.
 These files wrap all the other page-specific Redux concepts into a single file.
-Instead of writing action types, action creators and reducers in separate files (and spread them around our directory structure), FTW tries to keep pages encapsulated.
-Page specific actions, store updates, and data fetches happen inside their respective directory - just look for a file which name follows a pattern: `<ComponentName>.duck.js`.
+Instead of writing action types, action creators and reducers in separate files (and spread them around our directory structure), SWT tries to keep pages encapsulated.
+Page specific actions, store updates, and data fetches happen inside their respective directory - just look for a file whose name follows a pattern: `<ComponentName>.duck.js`.
 This pattern is just a simple concept of adding related things into a single file.
-Read more from
+Read more from the
 [author's repository](https://github.com/erikras/ducks-modular-redux).

 ### Global reducers

 Some reducers are needed in several pages.
-These global reducers we have defined inside `src/ducks/` directory with their respective `*.duck.js` files.
-Most important global duck files are `user.duck.js` and `marketplaceData.duck.js`.
+These global reducers are defined inside `src/ducks/` directory with their respective `*.duck.js` files.
+The most important global duck files are `user.duck.js` and `marketplaceData.duck.js`.

 ## Setting up Redux